guettli/git-tips/README.md

 After some months there are too many old branches.
 Time to clean up.

-This deletes all branches which are completely merged.
-This only deletes local branches.
+This deletes all branches that are fully merged.
+It only deletes local branches.

 ```console
 ❯ git branch --merged \